equinor/fusion-workspace/documentation/WorkspaceController.md

     ganttConfig <--> wc
     pbiConfig <--> wc
     customConfig <--> wc

 ```

 Figure 1.
 Workspace Controller connections for Fusion Workspace Framework

 ## Controllers

 A collection of building blocks allows the creation of a workspace.
-And the building blocks themselves are interchangeable and will be customized toward the workspaces needs. `Controllers` are the actuators of the workspace; nothing happens without a controller.
-The goal is to create many small and specific controllers that do one thing well. `Middleware` will enable binding them together and unlocking endless possibilities.
+The building blocks themselves are interchangeable and will be customized toward the workspaces needs. `Controllers` are the actuators of the workspace; nothing happens without a controller.
+The goal is to create many small and specific controllers that do one thing well. `Middleware` will enable binding them together, unlocking endless possibilities.

 ## Middleware/Binders